 There really hasn’t been a school morning that was both calm and on time.

-But I joined this free angry mama challenge and we started implementing some new procedures that help our kids follow our family rules better.
+But we started implementing some new procedures that help our kids follow our family rules better.
 And it worked.

 Now that’s not to say it’s going to work every time.
 Yet.